khurtado801/V-School-Projects/README.md

-# V-School-Projects
+# My Web Development Projects
-This repo is a collection of the projects I completed at V School.
+This repo is a collection of the projects that I have completed.